MrYsLab/python_banyan/docs/examples_intro.md

 The decoded topic, in the form of a string, and decoded payload, typically in the form of a dictionary, are passed in as input parameters.

-The message is typically processed within this method, but may be handled by an external function or method specified by the [*external_message_processor*](#external_message_processor) parameter.
+The message is typically processed within this method.
+Still, it may be handled by an external function or method specified by the [*external_message_processor*](#external_message_processor) parameter.